aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addmathshape/_index.md

 ---
 title: AddMathShape
 second_title: Aspose.Sildes for .NET API Reference
-description: Creates a new Autoshape tuned from default template to math content and adds it to the end of the collection.
+description: Creates a new rectangle auto shape to host mathematical content and adds it to the end of the shape collection.
 type: docs
 weight: 140
 url: /aspose.slides/shapecollection/addmathshape/